2022

 Sexual trauma during military service refers to any type of sexual assault or harassment experienced while enlisted in military service.
 It is a compounding risk factor for the development of posttraumatic stress disorder (PTSD) and depression in service members.
 Moreover, recent evidence suggests that military members having experienced potential moral injury (MI), which may include incidents of sexual trauma during service, are more likely to develop PTSD than their non-exposed counterparts.
 In order to develop effective prevention and intervention strategies for sexual trauma during military service and moral injury among Canadian, female-identifying military members and veterans, it is necessary to first characterize this population.
 Therefore, our primary objectives are: 1) to analyze the 2018 Canadian Armed Forces Members and Veterans Mental Health Follow-up Survey (CAFVMHS) to determine whether sexual trauma during military service is an independent risk factor for MI; and 2) to conduct individual interviews with Canadian servicewomen and female-identifying veterans exposed to sexual trauma during military service to capture their unique experiences.

-Leveraging Technology to Improve Mental Health Outcomes: Machine Learning Analysis of Homewood Post-Traumatic Stress Recovery (PTSR) Unit Clinical Database and University of Western Ontario PTSD Research Unit Data Margaret McKinnon, PhD McMaster University True Patriot Love Completed
+Leveraging Technology to Improve Mental Health Outcomes: Machine Learning Analysis of Homewood Post-Traumatic Stress Recovery (PTSR) Unit Clinical Database and University of Western Ontario PTSD Research Unit Data Margaret McKinnon, PhD McMaster University IBM Canada Ltd. Completed

 Project Description